If Kiani Arkus Gardner could be a superhero, she would be Storm and use her superpowers to control the weather.

 To help Alabamians achieve that good life, Gardner has to understand their problems.
 Knowing that many of her constituents do not have reliable broadband access, it was important for Gardner to connect with her constituents in person.
 A typical Sunday – pre- COVID-19 – involved going to three or four churches.

 Some people may vote for her because her name sounds familiar.
 While others may relate to her being a scientist, an educator, a mother, and a foster parent.
-What she truly hopes for it that they remember that she cares to make a difference in people’s lives.
+She hopes for is that they remember that she cares to make a difference in people’s lives.